^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Antiphospholipid syndrome (AFS) is a clinico-laboratory symptom complex associated with the synthesis of antibodies to phospholipids (aFL) and characterized by venous and / or arterial thrombosis, habitual miscarriage, thrombocytopenia.
-For the first time the disease of antiphospholipid syndrome was described by G. Hughes in 1983 in patients with systemic lupus erythematosus, and in the late 90s of the XX century he was called "Hughes syndrome" in recognition of the role of the scientist in studying this pathology.
+Antiphospholipid syndrome (APS) is a clinical and laboratory symptom complex associated with the synthesis of antibodies to phospholipids (aPL) and characterized by venous and/or arterial thromboses, habitual miscarriage, and thrombocytopenia.
+The disease antiphospholipid syndrome was first described by G. Hughes in 1983 in patients with systemic lupus erythematosus, and in the late 90s of the 20th century it was named "Hughes syndrome" in recognition of the scientist's role in studying this pathology.

 Epidemiology

-Antiphospholipid syndrome, like systemic lupus erythematosus, develops mainly at a young age, in women 4-5 times more often than in men, but recently there has been a tendency to increase the incidence of the latter by the primary antiphospholipid syndrome.
+Antiphospholipid syndrome, like systemic lupus erythematosus, develops predominantly at a young age, in women 4-5 times more often than in men, however, recently a tendency towards an increase in the incidence of primary antiphospholipid syndrome in the latter has been noted.
 The true prevalence of antiphospholipid syndrome in the population has not yet been fully established.
-The frequency of detection of antibodies to phospholipids in healthy people is on the average 6 (0-14)%, however, their high titer associated with the development of thromboses is recorded in less than 0.5% of healthy individuals.
+The frequency of detection of antibodies to phospholipids in healthy people is on average 6 (0-14)%, however, their high titer, associated with the development of thrombosis, is recorded in less than 0.5% of healthy people.

-In women with recurrent obstetric pathology, these antibodies detect in 5-15% of cases.
-In patients with systemic lupus erythematosus, the frequency of detection of antibodies to phospholipids averages 40-60%, nevertheless the clinical manifestations of antiphospholipid syndrome develop less frequently: the incidence of thrombotic complications in patients with antibodies to phospholipids in systemic lupus erythematosus reaches 35-42%, whereas in their absence does not exceed 12%.
+In women with recurrent obstetric pathology, these antibodies are detected in 5-15% of cases.
+In patients with systemic lupus erythematosus, the frequency of detection of antibodies to phospholipids is on average 40-60%, however, clinical manifestations of antiphospholipid syndrome develop less frequently: the frequency of thrombotic complications in patients with the presence of antibodies to phospholipids in systemic lupus erythematosus reaches 35-42%, while in their absence it does not exceed 12%.

-The causes of antiphospholipid syndrome are not known.
-The most common antiphospholipid syndrome develops with rheumatic and autoimmune diseases, mainly in systemic lupus erythematosus
+The causes of antiphospholipid syndrome are unknown.
+Most often, antiphospholipid syndrome develops in rheumatic and autoimmune diseases, mainly in systemic lupus erythematosus.

-An increase in the level of antibodies to phospholipids is also observed in bacterial and viral infections ( streptococci and staphylococci, mycobacterium tuberculosis, HIV, cytomegalovirus, Epstein-Barr viruses, hepatitis C and B and other microorganisms, although thromboses rarely develop in such patients), malignant neoplasms some drugs (hydralazine, isoniazid, oral contraceptives, interferons).
+An increase in the level of antibodies to phospholipids is also observed in bacterial and viral infections ( streptococci and staphylococci, mycobacterium tuberculosis, HIV, cytomegalovirus, Epstein-Barr viruses, hepatitis C and B and other microorganisms, although thrombosis in such patients rarely develops), malignant neoplasms, and the use of certain medications (hydralazine, isoniazid, oral contraceptives, interferons).

-Symptoms of antiphospholipid syndrome differ significantly in variety.
-Polymorphism of clinical manifestations is determined by the localization of thrombi in veins, arteries or small intragonal vessels.
-As a rule, thromboses recur either in the venous or in the arterial bed.
-The combination of thrombotic occlusion of peripheral vessels and vessels of the microcirculatory bed forms a clinical picture of multi-organ ischemia leading to multiple organ dysfunction in some patients.
+The symptoms of antiphospholipid syndrome are quite diverse.
+The polymorphism of clinical manifestations is determined by the localization of thrombi in veins, arteries or small intraorgan vessels.
+As a rule, thromboses recur either in the venous or arterial bed.
+The combination of thrombotic occlusion of peripheral vessels and vessels of the microcirculatory bed forms a clinical picture of multiple organ ischemia, leading to multiple organ failure in some patients.

 Where does it hurt?